Communist Party of Kurdistan – Iraq

-The Communist Party of Kurdistan – Iraq (حزبی شیوعی كوردستان - عیراق, alternatively written as Partiya Komunîst a Kurdistanê, الحزب الشيوعي الكردستاني – العراق) is a Kurdish political party, formed in 1993 when the Iraqi Communist Party branch in the Kurdish areas was formed into a separate party.
+The Communist Party of Kurdistan – Iraq (حزبی شیوعی كوردستان - عیراق, alternatively written as Partiya Komunîst a Kurdistanê, الحزب الشيوعي الكردستاني – العراق) is a Kurdish political party, formed in October 1993 when the Iraqi Communist Party branch in the Kurdish areas was formed into a separate party.
 The party is led by Kawa Mahmud.

 In both the January and December 2005 Iraqi legislative elections the party was part of the Democratic Patriotic Alliance of Kurdistan.
 The party has a women's wing, the Kurdistan Women's League, whose leader Nahla Hussain al-Shaly was murdered in Kirkuk in 2008.
 It also has an Assyrian wing called the Kaldo-Ashur Communist Party based in Ankawa.

 Kawa Mahmud became the party's secretary general, after his predecessor, Kemal Şakir, stepped down on 27 October 2017.

 Positions and statements

 On wars in the NAWA region

 In November 2020, politburo member Ebdulrehman Faris warned of a "war among brothers" and that the regional countries would always have conspired against the Kurds.
 He also said that any Kurdish party causing internal tension between Kurdish parties should be condemned.
 In that regard, criticized KDP chairman Masoud Barzani's statement, that the Kurdistan Workers' Party would be responsible for destruction and war in the Kurdistan Region and should leave it.
 If the PKK would be an occupier in parts of the region, Faris argued, what then would be the buildup of Turkish troops and dozens of military bases in the region.
 He also highlighted the PKK's efforts of defeating the Islamic State in Kirkuk, Şingal and Makhmur.

 Again in 2021, the party issued a statement regarding the Turkish operation at Gare mountain against PKK fighters, calling it an aggression and occupation by the Turkish Armed Forces.
 In October 2023, the KCP criticized both the Turkish airstrikes against civilian targets in Rojava and the Israeli attack on Gaza after the October 7 assault by Hamas, calling both Turkey and Israel "occupying states".
 The party also called for the establishment of a no-fly zone in northern Syria and on the international community to make efforts to protect the rights of both the Kurdish and Palestinian people.

 On 12 February 2024, the KCP released a statement, in which Turkey, Iran and "militia groups" were called out for attacks on the Kurdistan Region and for inflicting demographic change in the disputed territories of northern Iraq.
 In that regards to the security in the Kurdistan Region, the party spoke about a dangerous phenomenon of "anonymous killings, femicides, suicides, arrests of journalists and civil activists" as well as obstacles to their efforts.